C4 Fab Rock Sliders

 - Super Heavy

-When you’re looking into a set of C4 Fab Rock Sliders for your 5th Gen 4Runner, it is important to note that there is quite the difference between the KDSS version and the Non-KDSS.
+When you’re looking into a set of C4 Fab sliders, it is important to note that there is quite the difference between the KDSS version and the Non-KDSS.
 The Non-KDSS version is a full plate design on both driver and passenger that mounts to your frame.

 The KDSS version has very distinct cuts on the driver side to accommodate the KDSS reservoir or pump (or, whatever that section that is mounted to your frame is).
-If you buy a set of Non-KDSS sliders and try to mount them on your 5th Gen 4Runner, you simply will not be able to.
+If you buy a set of Non-KDSS sliders and try to mount them, you simply will not be able to.

-Not unless, you take your rock sliders into a 4×4 shop, cut them yourself or have an iron shop cut them up.
-This issue was caused for our family because my girl with the SR5 (Non-KDSS) purchased the sliders for her 4Runner and then later realized that there was no way she would be able to step on them with high-heels.
+Not unless, you take your rock sliders into a 4×4 shop, cut them yourself or have an iron shop chop them up.
+This issue was caused for us because my girl with the SR5 (Non-KDSS) purchased the sliders for her 4Runner and then later realized that there was no way she would be able to step on them with high-heels.
 This brought on the install for the TEP (Trail Edition Premium) with KDSS.

-Working with C4 Fabrication on the 5th Gen 4Runner sliders has been a breeze.
-Caleb, the Owner, worked with us to get the correct CAD mock-ups together in order for our local fabrication company to make the cuts.
-This is something incredibly important to note when choosing a company for your 5th Gen 4Runner armor mods.
+Working with C4 Fabrication was easy.
+Caleb, the owner, worked with us to get the correct CAD mock-ups together in order for our local fabrication company to make the cuts.

 Two Rounds of Powder Coating the Sliders?

-Initially, we had the C4 Fab Rock Sliders powder coated in black.
+Initially, we had the C4 Fab sliders powder coated in black.
 I had my buddy drop them off at the powder coat shop and to tell the guy (textured matte black – TEXTURED).
 Of course, we picked them up three weeks later and they were high gloss.
 Blinding your face gloss, black.
 If you want something done right, you have to do it yourself, I know.
-They were obnoxious in my opinion.

 It was a good thing we needed to chop them apart to fit out KDSS because we decided against the gloss black and just sent them straight back to a different powder coat for textured matte bronze powder coat from Prismatic Powders.
 On a side note, I have been writing this blog post for over two months, so we will see what happens with the final install and how everything looks.

-Matte Bronze Textured Powdercoat: We finally got the matte bronze rock sliders back and they are pretty epic.
+We finally got the matte bronze rock sliders back and they are pretty epic.
 In the dark and shade, they look black.
 In the sun, you can really see the bronze color come out.
 While in the dark shade, the sliders look amazing.
 But, in the sun, they are absolutely stunning.
 You can see bronze and tiny flakes of gold.
 We did go pretty fancy on powder coating these sliders.
 And, at the end of the day, they are going to get beat to shit so it will look nice for the better part of a year.
 It was just nice to do something different.
-Everyone out there has a set of black rock sliders on there 5th Gen and I just wanted something different.